How to Get Faster at Sprinting, According to Experts

 - Step your left foot up to the outside of your left hand.

-- Rotate your torso to extend your left arm overhead, reaching your fingertips towards the ceiling.
+- Rotate your torso to extend your left arm overhead, reaching your fingertips toward the ceiling.
 Follow your hand with your gaze.

 - Reverse the movement to return to plank.